A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty

 To this end, we will test both models under a range of alternative demand scenarios.
 For each scenario, we will assess and compare the models across three key dimensions: (i) the prescribed optimal procurement and production policies, (ii) the resulting expected profit, and (iii) the environmental impact, measured by the WTC ratio.
 This rigorous comparison will allow us to quantify the value of accounting for distributional ambiguity and to understand the structural differences in the policies prescribed by a robust versus a distribution-specific approach.

 We set the model parameters to reflect conditions commonly observed in the fashion industry.
 Industry data suggests that raw materials typically account for 50-70\% of the total making cost (fabric + manufacturing) for apparel items \citep{ShanghaiGarment,Fibre2Fashion}.
-For the ease of presentation and to align with this cost structure, we assume fabric cost constitutes 60\% of the total, which implies a unit fabric cost of $c_m = 1.5c$.
-Without loss of generality, we set the unit manufacturing cost to $c=0.1$ and unit fabric cost $c_m=0.15$.
-Finally, following the setup in~\cite{quick_res}, we set the selling price to $p_f = 0.6$.
+For the ease of presentation and to align with this cost structure, we assume raw material constitutes 60\% of the total, which implies $c_m = 1.5c$.
+Without loss of generality, we set the unit manufacturing cost to $c=0.1$, and the unit raw material cost $c_m=0.15$.
+Finally, following the setup in~\cite{quick_res}, we set the selling price to $p = 0.6$.

 We assume a limited number of historical demand observations are available, from which we construct the ambiguity sets for our DRO models.
 Specifically, the moment ambiguity set is defined by the sample mean and sample MAD, while the Wasserstein ambiguity set is centered at the empirical distribution $\hat{\PP}$ formed by these samples.
 Following the concentration results in literature~\citep{kuhn2019wasserstein}, we set the Wasserstein radius $\epsilon = C/\sqrt{N}$ and choose $C=0.1$ in our experiments.